-Downtown Las Vegas has a new Italian steakhouse at The D Hotel and Casino.
+Downtown Las Vegas has a new Italian steakhouse at The D Hotel.
 Andiamo’s as it is appropriately named is part of a 30 restaurant chain in Detroit; Michigan.
 Celebrityscene.com had the pleasure of dining with Rick Therrien, the VP of restaurant operations and Tony Wilson, an entrepreneur who was born in Las Vegas.

 Both gentlemen started their careers at age 14, learning what crumbing the table is all about.
 In fact, all good restaurants should have each waiter use a crumb-er to clean the crumbs off the table.
 It’s proper etiquette.
 Andiamo’s entrance is a brick entrance with a curved ceiling, where the bricks were imported from Detroit.
 This gives guests the feeling of a Speakeasy.
 The restaurant itself is very cozy and has leather back booths with umbrella type chandeliers over the dining area of each booth.
 It’s reminiscent of old Las Vegas in the era where gourmet restaurants where prevalent and table-side service was a must.